vkasii/Landing/README.md

     `npm run build`

 This will generate optimized files in the dist directory.
 The --public-url ./ ensures correct paths for relative URLs.

-- Sharing via Ngrok
-To share your development server with others via Ngrok:

-Install Ngrok if you haven't already:
-    `npm install -g ngrok`

-Run `ngrok http 1234` in terminal

-Copy the provided public URL and share it with others.

-### PS(Don't forget to execute the `npm run dev` command in parallel in the terminal)